ethereum/EIPs/README.md

 # Automerger

 The EIP repository contains an "auto merge" feature to ease the workload for EIP editors.
-If a change is made via a PR to a draft EIP, then the authors of the EIP can Github approve the change to have it auto-merged by the [eip-automerger](https://github.com/eip-automerger/automerger) bot.
+If a change is made via a PR to a draft EIP, then the authors of the EIP can GitHub approve the change to have it auto-merged by the [eip-automerger](https://github.com/eip-automerger/automerger) bot.

 # Local development